 - Although you cannot save the query results within NVivo, you can export the results of a Coding Comparison query and then import them to other applications such as Excel.
 Export query results

-1 Overall Kappa coefficient for nodes and files specified in the query.
+1 Overall Kappa coefficient for codes and files specified in the query.
 If the users are in complete agreement then the Kappa coefficient (K) = 1.
 If there is no agreement among the raters (other than what would be expected by chance) then the Kappa coefficient (K) ≤ 0.

 3 The file name.